Thyroid Surgery

 All patients will be given a sheet to explain what to expect following surgery.
 If this does not happen, please download here.

 The wound is closed with a dissolving suture and the steristrip dressing stays on for 10 days.
 You can shower as normal.
 After 10 days, the steristrip can be replaced with a brown micropore tape.
-This can be changed every 2 days with the use of BIO Oil in between dressing changes.
-The use of the micropore tape for 6 weeks post surgery minimises scar stretching.
+This can be changed every 2 days.
+Professor Sidhu will review the scar at the post operative appointment and advise of ongoing scar management .

 No driving is permitted for 3-4 days following thyroid surgery and you can return to work in 1-2 weeks depending on the type of work you do.